-Evaluate the air speed withing the room.
+Evaluate the air speed within the room.
 Identify areas of high flow velocity.
 Modify the room design to ensure steady air movement throughout the whole domain.

 Subscriptions and access to engineering simulation for every budget

 Thermo-Consult is an engineering office specialized in HVAC & R systems that created a multi-operational state ventilation system in a cleanroom for an electron microscope.
-The engineers at the company used SimScale to investigate the airflow for ensuring that the temperature does not exceed certain values and that the air speed in different places is not above the limits.
+The customer's engineers used SimScale to investigate the airflow for ensuring that the temperature does not exceed certain values and that the air speed in different places is not above the limits.

 I have used a lot of simulation packages over the past 25 years, including Nastran, Ansys, SolidWorks, and a whole host of others.
 I have been using SimScale for about nine months now and it has become my goto simulation tool.
 It allows me to run models larger than I have ever conceived on my own workstation.